hippich/drupal_node_expire/README.txt

 Now, all users that have "edit node expire" will be able to select a different expiration date during node creation/editing.
 If not, the default value will be used.
 Note that if the user edit the node, the expiration date will not change.

+Some parameters of the module can be configured within a configuration section.
+It is located in "Workflow" area under Rules module configuration section.

 CREDITS